Bonita, to eat, or not to eat. That is the question?

 like the motion of a hula hoop,

-until the rice forms into a ball on its own—a neat kitchen trick Tadashi’s mom taught him.
+until the rice forms into a ball on its own—a neat kitchen trick Tadashi’s

 This motion packs the rice so it holds together when it grills.